-Everything you need to know about the upcoming anime anthology series, Star War: Visions, including release date and the studios involved!
+We breakdown everything you need to know about the upcoming anime anthology series, Star War: Visions, including release time, platform and studios involved!

 Netflix struck gold when it first produced ‘Love, Death and Robots’ in 2019; an animated anthology series with each episode being produced by a different studio.

 Now, the same principle is coming to the Star Wars Universe and fans cannot wait!

 This week, in a not-so-distant galaxy, Star Wars: Visions finally arrives on streaming platforms around the world, but what time will the series release online?

 Star Wars: Visions is an anime anthology series set within the famous science fiction universe.

 The anthology series consisting of nine short films by seven different creators was announced in December 2020.

 Whilst Lucasfilms has not publicly stated that Visions will be canon within the wider Star Wars franchise, it has previously been stated that all related projects under Disney will be canon.